Pierre visits the World Expo in Brussels in 1958 with his son François.

 Photos of medals awarded to Pierre Schon from Luxembourg, Belgium and France.

 On 14 July 1991, Pierre passed away in hospital in Luxembourg City from heart failure, something that, a decade later, might have been preventable with modern bypass surgery.
 The tumultuous and stressful war years had likely left a lasting mark on his health.
-The church in Remich overflowed with family, friends, and members of the resistance, all gathered to bid farewell and pay tribute to a brave patriot and a generous individual.
+The church in Remich overflowed with family, friends, and members of the resistance, all gathered to bid farewell and pay tribute to a brave patriot and an unusually generous individual.

 Pierre was posthumously awarded the Croix de la Résistance (Resistance cross) by Luxembourg in 1991, the most prestigious civilian decoration for resistance activities in Luxembourg during the war.